kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 disabled, if any `ResourceSlice` has `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, the allocator returns an error and fails allocation.
 Kubelet unit tests will verify that when the feature gate is disabled on the node:
-- It fails pod admission if any active claim has `SkipNodePrepare: true` or `SkipNodeUnprepare: true`.
+- It fails `PrepareResources` if any active claim has `SkipNodePrepare: true` or `SkipNodeUnprepare: true`.
-- During teardown of an already running pod, it still skips cleanup if the claim has `SkipNodeUnprepare: true`, allowing the pod to terminate cleanly.
+- During `UnprepareResources` of an already running pod, it still skips cleanup if the claim has `SkipNodeUnprepare: true`, allowing the pod to terminate cleanly.

 ### Rollout, Upgrade and Rollback Planning